biggis-project/biggis-docs/docs/methods/exasol-virtual-schema.md

 }
 ```

-Notes
+!!! notes
-* ```requestedTables``` is optional.
+    `requestedTables` is optional.
 If existing, only the specified tables shall be refreshed.
-The specified tables do not have to exist, it just tell Adapter to update these tables (which might be changed, deleted, added, or non-existing).
+The specified tables
+    do not have to exist, it just tell Adapter to update these tables (which might be changed, deleted, added, or
+    non-existing).

 **Response:**